rymate1234/uk-car-tax-calculator/README.md

 PRs accepted, especially those concering updates to UK law.

-This project is linted with `eslint` using prettier, and runs tests with `jest`
+This project is linted with `eslint` using prettier, and runs tests with `jest` - these will need to pass before any PR is accepted.